zgongaware/what_makes_a_hotspot/README.md

 ![heatscore3](img/Heatscore%20Comparision%20-%20Final.png "Final")

 This seems to work pretty well.
-A slight preference for star reviews with a 0.65 `P` ensures we don't have two-star restaurants out-performing five-star ones (assuming that have any reasonable number of reviews), and our $Q$ value ensures we factor in those highly-popular restaurants whose reviews may have regressed slightly towards the mean.
+A slight preference for star reviews with a 0.65 `P` ensures we don't have two-star restaurants out-performing five-star ones (assuming that have any reasonable number of reviews), and our `Q` value ensures we factor in those highly-popular restaurants whose reviews may have regressed slightly towards the mean.
 Long live the heatscore™!

 ## Predicting a Restaurant's Score